pretix/pretix/doc/admin/installation/docker_smallscale.rst

 Requirements
 ------------

-Please set up the following systems beforehand, we'll not explain them here (but link to installation guides somewhere else):
+Please set up the following systems beforehand, we'll not explain them here (but see these links for external installation guides):

 * `Docker`_
 * A SMTP server to send out mails, e.g. `Postfix`_ on your machine or some third-party server you have credentials for